-2.3 Content-Based Campus-Specific Graduation Requirements

-The purpose of both the Human Diversity in the US and the Global Knowledge and Engagement campus-specific graduation requirements is to provide students with the analytical skills needed to develop critical and reflective perspectives on difference within both domestic and global spheres, and to prepare them to function, thrive, and provide leadership in multicultural, multiethnic, transnational, and interconnected global societies.

-All students must complete at least one class with three units designated as GR Category Human Diversity in the USA and at least one class with three units designated as GR Category Global Knowledge and Engagement.
-Both may be completed at either the lower or upper division levels.
+1.1.2 Following is a list of Student Learning Objectives to assess learning related to Writing Intensive.
+Students successfully completing the Writing Intensive curriculum will be able to:

+Apply the conventions of standard written English to communicate meaning to readers with clarity and fluency, and is virtually error free;

+Demonstrate a thorough understanding of context, audience, and purpose that is responsive to the assigned task(s) and focuses all elements of the work;

+Demonstrate comprehension of texts by using appropriate, relevant, and compelling content to illustrate mastery of the subject to write accurate summaries, reasoned analyses, and responses;

+Demonstrate detailed attention to and successful execution of a wide range of conventions particular to a specific discipline and/or writing task (s) including organization, drafting, content, revision, presentation, formatting, and stylistic choices;

+Express and synthesize their own and others’ ideas, conveying the writer's understanding, and shaping the whole work;

+Evaluate and incorporate high-quality, credible, relevant source materials to develop ideas that are appropriate for the discipline and genre of the writing.

-2.3.1 Course in Human Diversity in the USA (Category HD)
+1.2 Human Diversity in the USA (Category HD)

-A Human Diversity in the USA course must present current and course appropriate theoretical understandings of the nature of human diversity in the United States of America.
-Courses should clearly demonstrate pedagogical and disciplinary approaches to the study of the diversity of human beings.
+Curriculum addressing this category must present current and course appropriate theoretical understandings of the nature of human diversity in the United States of America.
+Curriculum designed to meet this requirement could be embedded within 1-3 courses.
+These courses could be lower-division or upper-division.
+Such curriculum should clearly demonstrate pedagogical and disciplinary approaches to the study of the diversity of human beings.

-HD courses must examine how race and ethnicity shape and determine issues such as, but not limited to, identity, power, privilege, social justice, and resistance as well as life conditions, life chances, distribution of social goods, social equality and patterns of oppression.
+HD courses must examine how race, ethnicity and gender shape and determine issues such as, but not limited to, identity, power, privilege, social justice, and resistance as well as life conditions, life chances, distribution of social goods, social equality and patterns of oppression.
 Courses must include comparisons of discrimination based on race or ethnicity.

-2.3.1.1 Courses in fulfillment of the Human Diversity in the USA (HD) GR Category must meet all of the following criteria:
+1.2.1 Courses in fulfillment of the Human Diversity in the USA (HD) GR Category must meet all of the following criteria:

-(1) examine the influence of race and ethnicity and one or more additional markers of social difference in the USA within both the specific field of study and the general society; and

-(2) provide a comparative treatment of nationally significant minority cultures, to include at least two of the following groups: African Americans, Native Americans, Chicana(o)/Latina(o), African Americans, Asian Americans, Pacific Islander Americans, and Middle Eastern Americans; and
+Provide a comparative treatment of nationally significant minority cultures, to include at least two of the following groups: African Americans, Native Americans, Chicanx/Latinx, Asian Americans, Middle Eastern Americans, and Americans of Native Hawaiians/Other Pacific Islanders descent; and

+Examine the impact of structural disadvantage on these racial and ethnic groups in the USA; and

+Examine gender issues in the USA; and

-(3) consider one or more additional markers of social difference, such as gender, special needs, age, class, ability, sexual orientation and gender identity, language, religion, citizenship status, and other distinctions that reflect the diversity of the United States of America.
+Examine one or more additional markers of social difference in the USA, such as special needs, age, class, ability, language, religion, citizenship status, and other distinctions that reflect the diversity of the United States of America, within both the specific field of study and the general society.